-To avoid and minimise adverse effects on land use, social fabric of the community, local and state infrastructure, aviation safety and to affected and neighbouring landowners during construction and operation of the project.
+Avoid, or minimise where avoidance is not possible, adverse effects on land use, social fabric of the community, businesses including farming and tourism, local and state infrastructure, aviation safety and to affected and neighbouring landowners during construction and operation of the project.

-- Potential significant disruption to existing and/or proposed land uses, with associated economic and social effects. - Potential adverse impacts on agriculture or other forms of farming, including constraints on cropping or grazing and restrictions on farming practices. - Potential adverse effects of overhead transmission infrastructure on aviation, including but not limited to impacts on aerial safety, especially with respect to use of aircraft for farming work and fire-fighting. - Potential for impacts on reasonably foreseeable upgrades to public infrastructure. - Potential adverse economic and social effects, both direct and indirect. - Need to provide adequate information to inform required statutory planning approvals decisions.
+- Potential significant disruption to existing and/or proposed land uses, with associated economic and social effects. - Potential adverse impacts on agriculture or other forms of farming, including constraints on cropping or grazing, spread of weeds or pathogens and restrictions on farming practices. - Potential adverse effects of overhead transmission infrastructure on aviation, especially with respect to use of aircraft for farming work and fire-fighting. - Potential for impacts on reasonably foreseeable upgrades to public infrastructure. - Potential adverse economic and social effects, both direct and indirect. - Need to provide adequate information to inform required statutory planning approvals decisions.

-- Describe the project area of interest and its environs in terms of land use (existing and proposed), development, urban areas, townships, residences, farming and other economic activities, forestry, tourism and conservation reserves. - Describe zoning and overlays and public infrastructure within the project area of interest that support current and strategic patterns of economic and social activity. - Identify relevant local regional and state policies. - Describe the community and social setting of the project area of interest. - Identify and describe aerodromes, air navigation and air traffic management services, transiting air routes, and designated airspaces in or adjacent to the project area of interest. - Characterise current use of aerial spraying and aerial firefighting that could be affected by the project (including any significant water resource that may be used for aerial firefighting in the vicinity of the area of interest). - Characterise tourism usage of the project area of interest and its surroundings, including water bodies, national parks and reserves. - Identify locations, values and prescribed management priorities for public land and council land in or adjacent to the project area of interest.
+- Describe the project area of interest and its environs in terms of land use (existing and proposed), land classification and suitability for specific purposes, development, urban areas, townships, residences, farming and other economic activities, forestry, tourism and conservation reserves. - Describe zoning and overlays and public infrastructure within the project area of interest that support current and strategic patterns of economic and social activity. - Identify relevant local regional and state policies. - Describe the community and social setting of the project area of interest. - Identify and describe aerodromes, air navigation and air traffic management services, transiting air routes, and designated airspaces in or adjacent to the project area of interest. - Characterise current use of aerial spraying and aerial firefighting that could be affected by the project (including any significant water resource that may be used for aerial firefighting in the vicinity of the area of interest). - Characterise recreational usage within the project area of interest and its surroundings, including water bodies, national parks and reserves. - Identify locations, values and prescribed management priorities for public land and council land in or adjacent to the project area of interest.

-- Demonstrate whether the project is consistent with relevant planning scheme provisions and other relevant policies (including approved management plans for adjacent public land). - Outline measures to minimise potential adverse effects of the project and enhance benefits to the community and businesses in or near the project area of interest. - Describe proposed mitigation or management measures to reduce potential effects on aviation operations and safety with regard to advice from Civil Aviation Safety Authority and emergency services.
+- Demonstrate whether the project is consistent with relevant planning scheme provisions and other relevant policies (including approved management plans for adjacent public land). - Outline measures to avoid or minimise potential adverse effects of the project and enhance benefits to the community and businesses in or near the project area of interest. - Describe measures to prevent establishment or spread of agricultural weeds or pathogens. - Describe proposed mitigation or management measures to reduce potential effects on aviation operations and safety with regard to advice from Civil Aviation Safety Authority and emergency services.

-• Identify potential long and short-term effects of the project on existing and foreseeable land uses, public infrastructure and fire and emergency management.

-- Identify potential economic effects of the project, considering direct and indirect consequences on employment and local and regional economy. - Identify potential impact on tourism and tourist attractions within and around the project area of interest. - Identify the potential effects and risks to aviation operations and safety from the project.
+- Identify potential long and short-term effects of the project on existing and foreseeable land uses, public infrastructure and fire and emergency management. - Identify potential economic effects of the project, considering direct and indirect consequences on land use, farming and agriculture, other businesses, employment and local and regional economy. - Identify potential social impacts arising from the project. - Identify potential impact on tourism and tourist attractions and recreation within and around the project area of interest. - Identify the potential effects and risks to aviation operations and safety from the project.